 If an AFUE is listed as 90, then this means that only 10% of the actual energy to the appliance will be lost in the long run.
 That is fairly direct when it comes to comparison.
 Each model will have its number listed, and buyers will want to get the highest possible value.

 There are a few notes that should be made about this rating which will help to keep everything in clear view.
-For one, a furnace rating is information about just the appliance itself.
+For one, a furnace rating is an information about just the appliance itself.
 It does not account for the total overall efficiency of a house or building.
 There are many other areas which can leak heat throughout the overall system.
 One of the biggest issues we see is faulty or dirty duct work.
 Attic ducts, in particular, can allow the escape of up to 35 percent of total energy.

 Options To Consider Before Making a Purchase

 There are some different options which go along with the heating efficiency rating and should be viewed as upgrades when possible.
-For example, with gas furnaces, there are the standard efficiency models.
-But then, many companies also have a high-efficiency version which is made to help with savings on energy bills.
+For example, with gas furnaces, there are the standard models.
+But then, many companies also have a high version which is made to help with savings on energy bills.
 Standard versions have around an 80% AFUE.

 The high-efficiency models convert up to 90-97% which can make a huge difference in the long run.
 The initial price may be a bit higher, but it can often be made up through tax rebates and other forms of compensation.
 Financing is also available.